DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/tutorials/3d-object-finder/3d-object-finder.rst

 Configure the link expression inside each node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step the operator needs to do is to select the search type
+The first step you need to do is to select the search type

 .. image:: Images/2.png
     :align: center